anagolay/anagolay-js-sdk/sdk/api/src/pallets/rules/README.md

-# API for the Sensio Network Rule pallet
+# API for the Anagolay Network Rule pallet

 @TODO